Goitsy/Weather-App-goitsy/README.md

 # Weather-App-goitsy
-A simple weather app utilizing  an API .
+A simple weather app utilizing  a weather API .